 Praising your dogs can be rewarding for them.
 Words like “good job” or “good dog” encourage them to do and behave well.

-No physical punishments at all times.
+No physical punishment at all times.

 Do not use punishment to discipline your puppy.
 It is never the answer.